 Contract Policies and Notes:

-- Up to six credit hours of non-Honors to Honors contracts may be taken during your time at VCU.
+- Up to six credit hours total of Non-Honors to Honors contracts may be taken during your time at VCU.

 - Honors contracts are only allowed for 300- and 400-level coursework.

 - The proposal must be submitted by the end of the first week of classes.
 For Fall 2024 this means that proposals submitted after August 23 will not be accepted.
 This is a firm deadline and exceptions will not be made.
 Please plan accordingly.

 - The student and the instructor should determine and specify on the course contract and in the honors syllabus what percentage of the final grade will be comprised of Honors-level work.